giosava94/auth-templates/README.md

 - **WEB CLIENT**: At first it build a node instance with the web client similarly to what we have done in development mode, then it start nginx server running the web client instance.
 When the nginx instance is ready the build part is dropped lowering the image size.
 This container has no volumes attached.

-- **WEB SERVER**: It uses the tiangolo/uwsgi-nginx-flask which starts a uwsgi flask instance inside an ngnix server.
+- **WEB SERVER**: **jwt** and **oidc-google** projects use the tiangolo/uwsgi-nginx-flask image which starts a uwsgi flask instance inside an ngnix server.
 When bulding the image we install the python packages listed in _requirements.txt_.
+On the other side **session** project uses use a standard python image to run the web server because Flask-SocketIO already provides a production ready server based on *gevent* or *eventlet* (which must be installed on the docker image).

 - **TRAEFIK**: ...